 That, and the fact we have no fucking money whatsoever.

 At the very least, boomers are responsible for the housing shortage by executing a certain “fuck you, got mine” mentality of buying up and sitting on 2 or more dwellings at a time when they had the most discretionary cash, and homes were a fraction of the price.
-Now they can simply sit on their suburban pots of gold and rent them out at substantially inflated rates, then turn around and sell for multiples of the purchase price, right out from under the renters within on a whim.
+Now they can simply sit on their suburban pots of gold and rent them out at substantially inflated rates, then turn around and sell for multiples of the purchase price on a whim, right out from under the renters within.

 To rent is to be a permanent chess piece on a turbulent board of boomers and foreign investors, and while the fossils are still in control, unless you come from a loaded family that can assist you directly, your chances of entering the housing market (especially as a single person) are basically negligible.